 Argon is an inert noble gas, which is a normal component of atmospheric air, and is colourless, odourless and tasteless, non-corrosive, non-flammable and non-toxic.
 It is stable as a gas.
 Since argon is a gas (boiling point: -185.9 °C), exposure through ingestion is unlikely.
 Argon can be absorbed into the body by inhalation.
-On loss of containment this gas can cause suffocation by lowering the oxygen content of the air in confined areas.
+The use of argon has some occupational health and safety risks associated with its use because on loss of containment it can cause suffocation by lowering the oxygen content of the air in confined areas.
+However at the consumer level, its use as a bottling gas raises no health and safety concerns.